LittleErny/ScheduleHelper/README.md

 - **Database Integration:** The program utilizes an SQLite database, named "DataBase.db," which is included in the project folder.
 - **Error Handling (Future Implementation):** Future versions of the program will include data validation, alerting users about any input errors.

-## Project Structure
-- **Presentation:** A presentation accompanying the project provides an overview of the program's structure, functionality, and database schema.
-- **Database:** The database structure follows the SQLite format and is utilized for storing and managing schedule-related data.

 ## How to Run
 1. **Install Dependencies:** Ensure PyCharm and Python 3.8 are installed on your system.
 2. **Open Project:** Open the project folder in PyCharm.